motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   </tr>
 </table>

-So you start with all possible truths, then make an observation, and then _reject_ the possible truths that are _incompatible_ with the observation.
-You are left with all the possible truths that are not rejected.
-The actual truth is somewhere in there.
-They key point is: the only way to conclude that the actual truth is *something* is to reject *everything else*.
+So we start with all possible truths, then make an observation, and then *reject* the possible truths that are *incompatible* with our observation.
+We are left with all possible truths that have not been rejected, and the actual truth is somewhere in there.
+The key point is: the only way to conclude that the actual truth is *something* is to reject *everything else*.
 You can only reject!

-If you have a lake full of fish, and you are looking for the one true fish, you cannot just cast your fishing pole and pull the true fish out of the lake.
-Instead, you have to remove all the other fish from the lake until you are left with the one true fish.
-(If you came here for good analogies you're probably in the wrong place.)
+(Hence why, in the previous section, we could conclude `\(\mu\ne\mu_0\)` but we could never conclude `\(\mu=\mu_0\)`).

-So now we know that our mode of inference is the rejection of possible truths that are incompatible with our observation.
-But what does 'incompatible' really mean?
-In our conference example, it meant 'logically impossible':
-If T, then O *for sure* and 'not O' is *logically impossible* (if Rick---who is always wearing a lab coat---is at the conference, then it is logically impossible that no one there will be wearing a lab coat).
-But many situations cannot be solved by logic alone---we need probability and statistics.
+Now, if we want to reject the possible truths that are incompatible with our observation, then what does 'incompatible' mean?
+In the conference example, it meant 'logically impossible'.
+If Rick (who is always wearing a lab coat) is at the conference, then it is logically impossible that no one there will be wearing a lab coat.
+But most questions cannot be solved by logic alone---we need probability and statistics.
+Here, incompatible means 'improbable' or 'unlikely'.
+And in frequentist statistics, this translates to a small long run frequency.
+So, we want to reject all possible truths under which our observation would be rare, in the long run.
-In those cases, 'incompatible' means 'unlikely':
-If T, then O *with high probability* and 'not O' is *with low probability*.
-Under the frequentist interpretation of probability, this translates to:
-If T, then O *in most cases in the long run* and 'not O' *in few cases in the long run*.

-So our mode of inference is the rejection of all possible truths under which our observation would be rare, in the long run.
-For example: if we repeatedly flipped a conventional coin 10 times, then we would get either 0/10 or 10/10 heads in only 0.2% of all cases, in the long run.
-So upon getting 0/10 or 10/10 heads, we will reject the notion that this is a conventional coin.

 ## The Null and the Alternative

-Now, let's apply what we've learned to our `rnorm(n)` working example.
-Recall we are interested in the population mean `\(\mu\)`.
-Our observation is the sample mean `\(m\)` from a random sample of size `\(N\)`.
-We will walk through the example using `\(N=15\)`.
+Back to our working example: we are interested in the population mean `\(\mu\)`, and we observe a random sample of size `\(N\)` with sample mean `\(m\)`.
+We will now walk through our argument step by step.
+As earlier, we will use `\(N=15\)`.

 *1. List all possible truths.*

-We start with all possible truths about `\(\mu\)`: it could be *any* number.
-Recall that we can only conclude that `\(\mu\)` is *something* by rejecting that `\(\mu\)` is *everything else*.
-Accordingly, we divide all possible truths about `\(\mu\)` into two parts: the 'something' we want to conclude and the 'everything else' that we need to reject in order to do so.
+We start with all possible truths about `\(\mu\)`: it could be any number whatsoever.
+But we're not done yet.
+Recall that we can only conclude that `\(\mu\)` is *something* by rejecting *everything else*.
+Accordingly, we split all possible truths about `\(\mu\)` into the 'something' we want to conclude and the 'everything else' that we need to reject in order to do so.
 The 'everything else' we need to reject is the *Null Hypothesis* `\(H_0\)`.
 The 'something' we then conclude is the *alternative hypothesis* `\(H_1\)`.
 There are three fundamental versions of `\(H_0\)` and `\(H_1\)`:

 <table>
   <tr>